ModUDuke/courses-causal-inference-with-r-modeling-with-regression/chapter2.md

 ---
 title: 'Confounders in Modeling'
-description: 'In this chapter we'll look at the problems of confounders when using models for causal inference.'
+description: 'In this chapter we will look at the problems of confounders when using models for causal inference.'
 ---

 ## Confounders in Discrete Choice Analysis